attack68/rateslib/docs/source/c_fx_smile.rst

 Constructing a Surface
 **********************

-We will now create a *Surface* that will be calibrated by the rates in the next section.
+We will now create a *Surface* that will be calibrated by those given rates.
 The *Surface* is initialised at a flat 18% volatility.

 .. ipython:: python